-The Chinkanas are a set of intricate passages and network of underground galleries that are located in Cusco, very close to Sacsayhuaman and that would connect with the intra-earth world of the Incas.
-A researcher entered these underground labyrinths and managed to capture amazing images.
+The Chinkanas are a set of complex passages and a network of underground galleries that are found in Cusco, very close to Sacsayhuaman and that would connect with the intraterrestrial world of the Incas.
+An investigator entered these underground labyrinths and managed to capture some amazing images.

-The Chinkanas (of the Quechua “chinkana”; place where one is lost) or also known as labyrinths, are mysterious caves made on limestone rock; It is not known whether it was the Incas or a civilization prior to them who did it, nor how, nor the purpose of its construction.
+The Chinkanas (from Quechua “chinkana”; place where one gets lost) or also called labyrinths, are mysterious caves built on limestone; It is not known whether the Incas or an earlier civilization did it, or how, or the purpose of its construction.

 Agnelio Oliva (1542-1572)

 Topa Inga Yupanqui .This brave captain Ausi Topa was the one who for Under his father’s mandate, he made an underground path from the fortress of this city from Cuzco to Curicancha, where they had the temple and the oratory of the sun and the moon and all the other huacas they worshipped, until the entrance to this abyss in the aforementioned fortress where they called the chingana although everything is lost and finished, as there is no one to see where it is going, but this is just the entrance, because when entering a section, they get lost and I cannot find the way.

 Garcilaso de la Vega (Royal Commentary of the Incas, 1609) explains that: